danvergara/dblab/docs/features.md

   * Simple installation (distributed as a single binary)
   * Zero dependencies.
   * Vim-style query editor (normal and insert modes, line-oriented editing commands).
+  * Connection profiles with secure credential storage in the OS keyring.